gbmhunter/blog/content/electronics/communication-protocols/pci-express-pcie/_index.md

 A link is a device-to-device connection consisting of 1 or more lanes.

 One of the cheapest FPGA's with PCIe support is the XC7A35T-1FTG256C, a Xilinx Artix-7 with 33280 cells in a BGA-256 package.
-In Feb 2015, it was avaiable from Avnet Express is prcies of US$37.89 (1) and US$29.17 (500).
+In Feb 2015, it was available from Avnet Express is prices of US$37.89 (1) and US$29.17 (500).

 ## Data Transmission